 Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

-Leif C. Groop young scientist scholarship
+Leif C. Groop Young Scientist Scholarship

 Lund University annually awards a scholarship of 200,000 SEK, which is intended to support research at Lund University.
 This scholarship supports excellent diabetes research to be performed by young scientists who are making important scientific contributions to improve our understanding of diabetes and its complications.
 Such scientific advances can ultimately improve the situation for patients with diabetes, change clinical practice, and prevent the disease from developing.